StirlingMouse/MLM/README.md

 category = "Ebooks"

-[[library]] # you can skip the library sections if you don't want MLM to organize a library folder for you download_dir = "/mnt/Data/Downloads/Audiobooks" # this selects all torrents with this download path (I assume this is where your audiobooks category will download to) library_dir = "/mnt/Data/Library/Audiobooks" # this is where your nicely organized audiobooks will end up
+[[library]] # you can skip the library sections if you don't want MLM to organize a library folder for you category = "Audiobooks" # this selects all torrents with the category Audiobooks library_dir = "/mnt/Data/Library/Audiobooks" # this is where your nicely organized audiobooks will end up

 [[library]]
-download_dir = "/mnt/Data/Downloads/Ebooks"
+category = "Ebooks"
 library_dir = "/mnt/Data/Library/Ebooks"
 ```